VSChina/vscode-ansible/README.md

        ![docker share driver](./images/dockerconfig.png)

        ***NOTE***
-       - Docker on windows is not stable as other platform, please try to restart docker and retry if met docker issue.
+       - Docker on windows is not stable as on other platform, please try to restart Docker in case of any issue.
-       - Downloading docker image for first time usage will be time consuming depends on network.
+       - Downloading Docker image for first time usage may be time consuming in case of slow network connection.